 Our commitment to safety is not just about today, it's about our future.
 It's about making sure our children and grandchildren have the safest neighborhoods in California and the nation for years to come.

 Trees matter to us and we know they matter to the customers and communities we proudly serve.
 We are absolutely committed to ensuring the safety of the community while protecting our local environment.

 Wherever gas safety work is being done, we will make every effort to protect the area wildlife and trees.
-Before conducting any safety work that could lead to replacing trees, for example, we will complete environmental reviews, including surveys of birds and other wildlife.
+Before conducting any safety work, for example, we will complete environmental reviews, including surveys of birds and other wildlife.

-If a tree or shrub has to be replaced or moved, it will be because of safety reasons or risks to homeowners, first responders or the community.
+If a tree or shrub has to be replaced, it will be because of safety reasons or risks to homeowners, first responders or the community.
 To be clear, we will only replace trees that pose a threat to public safety.
-We will work very closely with property owners, as well as local communities, to restore the area and replace trees —all at PG&E's expense.
+We will work very closely with property owners, as well as local communities, to restore the area and replace trees.

 We continue to work collaboratively with our customers to provide education around safe landscaping near gas lines to preserve the natural landscape while ensuring the area around the pipeline remains safe and clear for first responders.